MOARdV/qcSystemGenerator/README.md

 ## BUILDING

 The project includes a solution file for Microsoft Visual Studio 2022.
-I've tried to stick to STL and standard C++ constructs, so I think it can be built with other compilers.
+I've tried to stick to STL and conventional C++14 constructs, so I think it can be built with other compilers.
 I don't have access to an environment where I can test that, however.
+If someone wants to set up cross-compiling support and submit a pull request, I'd appreciate it.

 ## USAGE